cpowell720/thenewsprint.co/_posts/2014-12-01-homescreen-december-2014.markdown

 And finally, Vainglory.
 I jumped aboard the bandwagon about a week and a half ago and I can't put this game down.
 It's the first game that has hit my homescreen in a very long time and it's too addicting to put anywhere else.
 Maybe the Vainglory fad has passed for the time being, but you can be sure you'll find me playing a few matches each and every evening.

 This is going to be a very fun month here on the blog.
-The first anniversary of the blog is just two short weeks away and I've got a few nice surprises to announce in the time being.
+The first anniversary of the blog is just around the corner and I've got a few nice surprises to announce in the time being.
 This Homescreen post is a nice way to start off what's going to be an exciting month.